awslabs/data-solutions-framework-on-aws/framework/API.md

 Grants read access via identity based policy to the principal.

-This would attach an IAM policy to the principal allowing read access to the database and all its tables.
+This would attach an IAM Policy to the principal allowing read access to the Glue Database and all its Glue Tables.

 ###### `principal`<sup>Required</sup> <a name="principal" id="aws-dsf.governance.DataCatalogDatabase.grantReadOnlyAccess.parameter.principal"></a>

 - *Type:* aws-cdk-lib.aws_iam.IPrincipal

-Principal to attach the database read access to.
+Principal to attach the Glue Database read access to.

 ---